-There are a lot of great job opportunities at NDSU and in the surrounding community for both non-Work-Study and Work-Study students.
-NDSU works with departments, local businesses, and local non-profit organizations to list employment opportunities for students on the NDSU Part-Time Student Job Board.
-The NDSU Career Center also has listing for co-op, internships, and full-time employment opportunities.
+There are many great job opportunities at NDSU and in the surrounding community for both Work-Study and non-Work-Study students.
+NDSU works with departments, local non-profit organizations, and local businesses to list employment opportunities for students on the Career Link Job and Internship Board.
+NDSU’s Career Center also provides additional listings for co-op, internships, and full-time employment opportunities.

-The Federal Work-Study Program (FWS) is a federal student aid program that provides funding to support part-time employment opportunities for eligible students.
-FWS funding helps pay a percentage of the hourly wages earned.
-The money students earn helps pay for educational expenses; and, jobs are designed to relate to the student’s course of study and/or encourage community service work whenever possible.
+Federal Work-Study (FWS) is a student aid program which provides funding to support part-time employment opportunities (on and off campus) for eligible students.
+Awards are a form of financial aid which helps pay a percentage of the hourly wages earned.
+You are encouraged to seek jobs that relate to your course of study.
+We also encourage students to work in community service positions whenever possible.

-In order to considered for Federal Work Study (FWS), students should submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline (March1st).
+In order to be considered for Federal Work-Study (FWS), students submit the Free Application for Federal Student Aid (FAFSA) annually by the priority deadline (February 1).
 FWS is a “need-based program” which means you must have demonstrated financial need.
 This is determined by the information provided on the FAFSA.
 All students who are eligible may not be awarded FWS funding due to overall budget limitations.

 To be eligible to receive a work-study award, students must: